valantic/vue-template/README.md

 #### Data

-To fully benefit from Typescript, please define your Data function with an Interface like this:
+To fully benefit from TypeScript, please define your Data function with an Interface like this:

 ```ts
 interface IData {